lukkiwy/project-progress/README.md

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-**Note:** Testing on macOS and Linux has not been conducted; therefore, compatibility is not guaranteed on these platforms.